christianhujer/XSlides/README.md

 - Automatic choice of font size
 - Sticky table of contents (checkbox)
 - Menu for selecting the style
-- Style override for individual slides
+- Style override for individual slides (stylesheet and inline)
 - Inclusion of slides from other presentations
 - Cursor navigation through table of contents
 - Mouse click